Shraddha-jpg/DiagnoSys/README.md

 **To extend diagnostic capabilities:**

 1. **Add New Tool Functions**
-   Create additional data retrieval and analysis functions in `ai_tools.py`.
+   Create additional data retrieval and analysis functions.

 2. **Update Documentation Corpus**
-   Add new PDFs or text files containing operational manuals, KB articles, or troubleshooting guides into the project root.
+   Add new text files containing operational manuals, KB articles, or troubleshooting guides into the project root.

 3. **Enhance Visualizations**
    Update the Streamlit app (`agent.py`) to visualize new metrics or analysis results.